Reki43/Assignment-3/README.md

 http://your-droplet-ip
 ```

-If all done correctly, your system information page should look like this:
+**If all done correctly, your system information page should look like this:**
 ![Screenshot of my system information page](/System%20Information%20Screenshot.png)

+**Congratulations!
+You have successfully learned how to set up a Bash script, automate tasks with systemd, configure an nginx web server, and secure your server using a firewall with UFW!**

 # References